xiaoxiao921/UnchainedTogether/README.md

 ---

+## About

+If you're enjoying this mod, and want to support me, you can [buy me a coffee here](https://ko-fi.com/xiaoxiao921).

 ## Manual Installation

 - Place the main UnchainedTogether file, called `d3d12.dll`, next to the game executable called `ChainedTogether-Win64-Shipping.exe` in the game's `ChainedTogether\Binaries\Win64` folder.